CI & Deployment

 --reportsOutputDir <string>

-Output directory for junit.xml files (default to current).
+Output directory for junit.xml files (defaults to current).

 --featureParallelism <integer>